whiteWolfx99/bootstrap_portfolio/README.md

 # Microvers Portfolio project

-> This is my second project with microverse which we have to create a portfolio.
+> This is my fourth project with microverse which we have to create a portfolio with a bootsrap.

 ## Create A branch Called fetures

 ## Learning Objectives

 - Understand how to parse a Figma design to create a UI.
-- Flexbox to place elements in the page.
 - Build a personal portfolio site.
 - Use images and backgrounds to enhance the look of the website.